lucendio/lecture-devops-infos/deliverables/exercise_implementation.md

 between some of them.
 It is just meant as an inspiration and starting point for research when designing and developing you individual exercise solution.

-*Please note, that no particular example setup is mutual exclusive one another.
+*Please note, that non of the examples are mutual exclusive.
 Certain items across these examples may yield reasonable and even more suitable combination(s).*

 ##### 1a – local virtual machines